Faculty & staff

 More info about Vanessa B. Sheppard, Ph.D.

 Vanessa Sheppard is the Associate Director for Community Outreach Engagement and Health Disparities and Director of the Office of Health Equity and Disparities Research at VCU Massey Cancer Center.
-She is also Professor and Chair of the VCU Department of Health Behavior and Policy.
+She is also Chair and Professor of the VCU Department of Health Behavior and Policy.
 She joined Virginia Commonwealth University in September 2016 from the Department of Oncology at the Lombardi Comprehensive Cancer Center at Georgetown University where she was a tenured associate professor and assistant director of health disparities research.